Position Announcement: Chief Executive Officer

 Founded in 1968, TDI provides national leadership in policy, advocacy, education, and innovation to foster full accessibility, equity, and inclusion in Information and Communications Technology for 48 million Americans who are deaf, hard of hearing, deafblind, and late-deafened.
 It maintains an online directory – the Blue Book, and the TDI World magazine.
-Additionally, it provides up to date information through its social media platforms and the TDI Training Institute.
+Additionally, it provides up-to-date information through its social media platforms and the TDI Training Institute.
 It regularly produces policy submissions in collaboration with other consumer groups, academia, and trade groups to the Federal Communications Commission and other federal agencies on related disability access issues.
-It hosts a biennial conference where consumers, industry leaders and government officials gather to discuss accessibility trends in technology.
-For more information about TDI, visit: www.tdiforaccess.org.
+It hosts a biennial conference where consumers, industry leaders, and government officials gather to discuss accessibility trends in technology.
+For more information about TDI, visit www.tdiforaccess.org.

-The Chief Executive Officer (CEO) is primarily responsible for management and day-to-day operations.
+The Chief Executive Officer (CEO) is primarily responsible for the management and day-to-day operations.
 This position reports to the TDI Board of Directors.

 Major Responsibilities of the CEO:

-Leadership/Policy Development – engage others to action, both inside and outside of TDI, and with support of pro-bono legal entities, while building and maintaining relationships with consumer groups, industry, and government on a variety of disability access policy issues.
+Leadership/Policy Development – engage others to action, both inside and outside of TDI, and with the support of pro-bono legal entities, while building and maintaining relationships with consumer groups, industry, and government on a variety of disability access policy issues.